MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 Azure SDK for Java offers a consistent logging story to help aid in troubleshooting application errors and expedite their resolution.
 The logs produced capture the flow of an application before reaching the terminal state to help locate the root issue.
 You can review the [logging conceptual documentation](logging-overview.md) and the [troubleshooting documentation](troubleshooting-overview.md) for guidance on using logging.

 The underlying MSAL library, [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java), also has detailed logging.
-It is highly verbose and includes all personally-identifiable information (PII) including tokens.
+This logging is highly verbose and includes all personal data including tokens.
 This logging is most useful when working with product support.
-As of v1.10.0, credentials which offer this logging have a method called `enableUnsafeSupportLogging()`.
+As of v1.10.0, credentials that offer this logging have a method called `enableUnsafeSupportLogging()`.

 > [!CAUTION]
 > Requests and responses in the Azure Identity library contain sensitive information.
 Precaution must be taken to protect logs when customizing the output to avoid compromising account security.